-ii.
-American Academy of Pain Medicine and the American Pain Society addicted to opioids was low.
-108 The Chair of the committee that issued the statement, Dr. J. David Haddox, was at the time a paid speaker for Purdue.
+- ii.
+American Academy of Pain Medicine and the American Pain Society - 449.
+The American Academy of Pain Medicine ("AAPM") and the American Pain Society ("APS") are professional medical societies, each of which received substantial funding from Defendants from 2009 to 2013.
+In 1997, AAPM issued a "consensus" statement that endorsed opioids to treat chronic pain and claimed that the risk that patients would become addicted to opioids was low.
+The Chair of the committee that issued the statement, Dr. J. David Haddox, was at the time a paid speaker for Purdue.
 The sole consultant to the committee was Dr. Russell Portenoy, who was also a spokesperson for Purdue.
-The consensus statement, which also formed the foundation of the 1998 Model Guidelines for Use of Controlled Substances for the Treatment of Pain issued by the Federation of State Medical Boards (see below), was published on the AAPM's website.
+The consensus statement, which also formed the foundation of the 1998 Model Guidelines for Use of Controlled Substances for the Treatment of Pain issued by the Federation of State Medical Boards (see below), was published on the AAPM's website. - 450.
+Since 1998, the Federation of State Medical Boards has been developing treatment guidelines for the use of opioids for the treatment of pain.
+The 1998 version, Model Guidelines for the Use of Controlled Substances for the Treatment of Pain ("1998 Guidelines") was produced "in collaboration with pharmaceutical companies." - 451.
+AAPM's corporate council includes Purdue, Endo, Janssen, Depomed, Teva and other pharmaceutical companies.
+AAPM's past presidents include Haddox (1998), Dr.